-Each ETF measures leverage in terms of the total underlying notional value of the securities and/or financial derivative positions as a ratio of the total assets held by such ETF.
-The ETFs are permitted to lever their assets: that is, the aggregate underlying market exposure of all derivatives held by an ETF calculated on a daily mark-to-market basis can exceed that ETF's cash and cash equivalents, including cash held as margin on deposit to support that ETF's derivatives trading activities.
+Each Double ETF measures leverage in terms of the total underlying notional value of the securities and/or financial derivative positions as a ratio of the total assets held by such Double ETF.
+The Double ETFs are permitted to lever their assets: that is, the aggregate underlying market exposure of all derivatives held by a Double ETF calculated on a daily mark-to-market basis can exceed that Double ETF's cash and cash equivalents, including cash held as margin on deposit to support that ETF's derivatives trading activities.
 Using leverage involves special risks and should be considered to be speculative.
-Leverage exists when an ETF achieves the right to a return on its capital base that exceeds the amount the ETF has invested.
-An ETF using leverage creates the potential for greater gains or losses for its Shareholders.
-Leverage increases the volatility of an ETF's net asset value as compared to its Underlying Index.
+Leverage exists when a Double ETF achieves the right to a return on its capital base that exceeds the amount the Double ETF has invested.
+A Double ETF using leverage creates the potential for greater gains or losses for its Shareholders.
+Leverage increases the volatility of a Double ETF's net asset value as compared to its Underlying Index.